developer-shubham101/ai_engineer/ai_backend/APP_CONTEXT.md

 ### Purpose
 A **production-ready multi-provider RAG system** supporting both **offline-first** (local models) and **cloud-based** (API) LLM providers through a unified architecture.
 Designed for enterprise environments with comprehensive RBAC, document versioning, and session management.

+### Context & Motivation
+This system is built as a **learning playground and reference implementation** for Advanced RAG patterns.
+It allows developers to:
+-   **Experiment** with different LLM providers (Local vs. Cloud) and observe trade-offs.
+-   **Understand** complex system design patterns like Dependency Injection in Python/FastAPI.
+-   **Study** the implementation of enterprise features like RBAC and precise token management.
+-   **Debug** and trace the full RAG pipeline to demystify how retrieval and generation utilize context.

 ### Supported Providers
 - **Local Models**: Auto-selected from local_models.json (Mistral-7B, Phi-2, Llama-3.2, Gemma-2B via llama-cpp-python)
 - **Cloud APIs**: Google Gemini-2.5-Flash/Pro, OpenAI GPT-3.5/4, Hugging Face Inference API